-Silvering formulas using silver nitrate distilled water spraying with a 2 component gun
+Silvering formulas using silver nitrate with 2 component spray gun

 owner - UK

-Ed. note: we add the usual note that there is no practical way for the site editors to know whether proper "white methods" are being employed in reverse engineering efforts, or whether a formulation is in the public domain or is a trade secret.
-So readers are encouraged to refer the inquirer to a particular book or published article if you can, but we can't directly print formulations; we don't want to be a part of crowdsourcing industrial espionage :-)
+Ed. note: There's no practical way for the editor to know whether proper "white methods" are being employed in reverse engineering efforts, nor whether a formulation is trade secret.
+So readers are encouraged to refer the inquirers to a book or published article, but we can't print formulations except from readers well known to us; the site is semi-anonymous and we must be careful to avoid crowdsourcing industrial espionage :-)

-For safety sake we also warn that people should investigate the concept of "fulminates" before mixing anything with silver chemicals.
+For safety sake we also warn that people should carefully investigate the concept of explosive "fulminates" before mixing anything with silver chemicals!

 Old texts contain many formulations for silvering solutions.